pingcap/tidb/docs/design/2020-09-12-utf8mb4-pinyin-order.md

 This proposal proposes a new feature that supports `pinyin` order for chinese character.

 ## Background
-It's unable now to order by a column based on it's pinyin order.
+It's unable now to order by a column based on its pinyin order.
 For example:

 ```sql
 create table t(